-Safeguarding Children with Special Educational Needs, Disabilities, or Health Needs

-Co-op Academy Stoke on Trent acknowledges that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
+Safeguarding Children with Special Educational Needs, Disabilities, or Health Needs Diane Drew acknowledges that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
 The DSL will work closely with the SENDCo to plan support as required.